serverlessworkflow/specification/specification.md

 </tr>
 </table>

-In this example we say that if the  "Inventory service timeout" error is encountered, we want to use our defined "Service Call Timeout Retry Strategy" which holds the needed retry information.
-If the error definition does not include a `retryRef` property it means that we do not want to perform retries for the defined error.

-When referencing a retry strategy in your states error definitions, if the maximum amount of unsuccessful retries is reached, the workflow should transition to the next state as defined by the error definitions `transition` property.
-If one of the performed retries is successful, the states `transition` property should be taken, and the one defined in the error definition should be ignored.
+In this example we say that if the  "Inventory service timeout" error is encountered, the workflow should transition to the next state as defined by the error definitions `transition` property.

-In order to issue a retry, the current state execution should be halted first, meaning that in the cases of [parallel](#Parallel-State) states, all currently running branches should halt their executions, before a retry can be performed.

-It is important to consider one particular case which are retries defined within [event](#Event-State) states that are also workflow starting states
-(have the `start` property defined).
-Starting event states trigger an instance of the workflow when the particular event or events it defines are consumed.
-In case of an error which happens during execution of the state, runtimes should not create a new instance of this workflow, or wait for the defined event or events again.
-In these cases only the states actions should be retried and the received event information used for all of the issued retries.

 ### Workflow Timeouts